Benchmarking Large Vision-Language Models on Fine-Grained Image Tasks: A Comprehensive Evaluation: Observations and Discussions

 \subsection{Machine-oriented Evaluation}

 Compared to human-oriented evaluation, machine-oriented evaluation takes a more direct approach to assess the visual feature representations of LVLMs by employing two fundamental visual tasks: image retrieval and image recognition.
-This evaluation focuses on two key aspects: 1) Discriminability, which ensures the features can effectively distinguish between fine-grained categories, and 2) Robustness, which examines whether classification accuracy is maintained when visual features are subjected to perturbations.
+This evaluation focuses on two key aspects: 1) Discriminability—the ability of visual features to distinguish fine-grained categories, and 2) Robustness—maintaining accuracy under feature perturbations.

-To evaluate discriminability, we start by analyzing the performance of visual features on retrieval and classification tasks, following the setting of DINOv2~\cite{DINOv2}.
+To evaluate discriminability, we start by analyzing the performance of visual features on retrieval and classification tasks, following the setting of DINOv2~\citep{DINOv2}.
 Figures~\ref{fig:rader_retrieval} and~\ref{fig:rader_cls} display retrieval and classification results across twelve fine-grained datasets, while Figures~\ref{fig:frd_retrieval} and~\ref{fig:frd_cls} provide the Friedman test results for these tasks.

-Then, we increase the classification difficulty by merging fine-grained categories from different super-categories into a unified training and testing set.
-Figure~\ref{fig:combine_cls} shows the classification accuracy both within a single super-category and across multiple meta-categories.
-Visual features with strong discriminability should demonstrate high accuracy even when faced with diverse data sources.
-Furthermore, we examine how the size of the vision encoder in LVLMs affects classification accuracy, as illustrated in Figure~\ref{fig:size_cls}.
+We then increase classification difficulty by merging fine-grained categories from different super-categories into a unified training and testing set.
+Figure~\ref{fig:combine_cls} presents classification accuracy within a single super-category and across multiple meta-categories.
+Visual features with strong discriminability should maintain high accuracy even with diverse data sources.
+Additionally, we analyze how the vision encoder size in LVLMs impacts classification accuracy, as shown in Figure~\ref{fig:size_cls}.

-Alignment, a critical component of LVLMs, bridges the gap between vision and language modalities.
-To explore its influence on visual features, we compare the classification accuracy of original visual features with those aligned to textual features in fine-grained classification tasks, as shown in Table~\ref{table:llava}.
+Furthermore, we examine how vision-language alignment—a critical component of LVLMs—affects visual feature quality.
+Specifically, we compare classification accuracy between original visual features and those aligned to textual features in fine-grained classification tasks, as shown in Table~\ref{table:llava}.

-To investigate robustness, we introduce perturbations to the visual features using projected gradient descent~\cite{PGD} and analyze their impact on classification accuracy.
-The results of this experiment are presented in Table~\ref{table:white-box attack}.
+To investigate robustness, we introduce perturbations to visual features using projected gradient descent~\citep{PGD} and analyze their impact on classification accuracy.
+Results of this experiment are presented in Table~\ref{table:white-box attack}.

 \paragraph{The contrastive training paradigm in LVLMs effectively enhances the fine-grained discriminability of visual features.}